‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Barbash, Ilisa and Taylor, Lucien, Cross-cultural filmmaking: a handbook for making documentary and ethnographic films and videos.
 Berkeley, Calif: University of California Press, 1997.

-Feld and S, ‘A Rainforest Acoustemology’, in The auditory culture reader, vol. Sensory formations, Oxford: Berg, 2003.
+Feld and S, ‘A Rainforest Acoustemology’, in The auditory culture reader, Oxford: Berg, 2003.

 Samuels and D, ‘Alien Tongues’, in E.T. culture: anthropology in outerspaces, Durham, N.C.: Duke University Press, 2005.

-Tacchi and J, ‘Radio Texture: Between Self and Others’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Tacchi and J, ‘Radio Texture: Between Self and Others’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 ‘Ongka’s Big Moka: The Kawelka of Papua New Guinea’.
 1974.